presscustomizr/hueman/readme.md

 See headers of files for further details.

 ## Changelog
+= 3.3.2 December 21st 2016 =
+* fixed : quotes not being properly escaped in the customizer, leading to issues with some languages

 = 3.3.1 December 19th 2016 =
 * fixed : customizer frozen in an infinite load in some specific cases
 * improved : featured-posts-include is displayed in the customizer only when is_home() context